-The first course is the NCC Test & Inspection programme.
-You will need to complete and pass this course before being able to take the second course called NCC Systems & Circuits.
+The first course is the NCC Test and Inspection programme.
+You will need to complete and pass this course before being able to take the second course called NCC Systems and Circuits.
 You can, however, book on both at the same time, although you will need to leave at least one month between them.

-With the exception of the NCC Caravan Service Award, all of the above qualifications are gained through face-to-face tuition.
-The Caravan Service Award (CSA) is only an examined assessment; there is no formal tuition.
+With the exception of the NCC Caravan Service Award, all of the above courses are gained through face-to-face tuition.
+The Caravan Service Award (CSA) is an examined assessment only; there is no formal tuition.

 When you are ready to register, the assessments take the form of two examinations.
 An online theory exam which can be taken on a computer or tablet at home or work, and an observed practical assessment at one of our assessment centres.
 The assessments are a little bit like a driving test – the theory explores your understanding of a task, whilst the practical assesses your ability to perform the task.
 However, like the driving test, you will need plenty of experience first.

 We recommend the following order: